Mountain beaver: Ecology

 Known predators include bobcats, coyotes, weasels, cougars, golden eagles, and owls.

 Among the parasites of the mountain beaver is the largest flea known, Hystrichopsylla schefferi.
 Females of this flea can be 8 mm long.

-Mountain beavers are considered pests in areas of the Pacific Northwest because of the extensive damage they cause to forest trees due to basal-grinding (removal of bark), branch cutting, or clipping small sapling and seedlings.
+Mountain beavers are considered pests in areas of the Pacific Northwest because of the extensive damage they cause to forest trees due to basal-grinding (removal of bark), branch cutting, or clipping small saplings and seedlings.
 This damage often poses a problem for forest management and reforestation when smaller seedlings are buried or uprooted during mountain beaver feeding and can result in tree deformities, growth suppression, and mortality.
-The United States Forest Service has maintained a program to exterminate the mountain beaver due to beavers causing economic damage to commercial reforestation.
+The United States Forest Service has maintained a program to locally exterminate the mountain beaver due to beavers causing economic damage to commercial reforestation.
 Damage control measures taken to protect forest trees by controlling the mountain beaver population include trapping, placing toxic baits, and placing physical barriers (e.g., plastic mesh tubes) around the base of an individual tree.